YesselmanLab/rna_motif_library/README.md

 # Navigate to directory
 cd rna_motif_library

+# If you didn't delete the directory "data/pdbs" then skip running this command and go directly to the next step
 # To create the library first we need to download the PDBs specified in the CSV
 python cli.py download_cifs --threads 8
 # Replace "8" with the number of CPU cores you want to use